anon-oxcs-2024/HomoGDI/README.md

 ```

 ## Zinc Data Setup
-To set up the data necessary for Spm experiments on ZINC, unzip the file 'hombasis-gt/hombasis-bench/data/zinc-data.zip'.
+To set up the data necessary for Spm experiments on ZINC, unzip the `hombasis-gt/hombasis-bench/data/zinc-data.zip` file.

-To set up data for WLhom experiments on ZINC, unzip the aforementioned 'zinc-data.zip' file, and then [download the additional zip file linked here](https://drive.google.com/file/d/14FG_Ai6A7nFowJllF8ODpvCIPmHfyu15/view?usp=sharing).
-Unzip the 'additional-zinc-data.zip' file into the 'hombasis-gt/hombasis-bench/data/zinc-data' directory.
+To set up data for WLhom experiments on ZINC, unzip the aforementioned `zinc-data.zip` file, and then [download the additional zip file linked here](https://drive.google.com/file/d/14FG_Ai6A7nFowJllF8ODpvCIPmHfyu15/view?usp=sharing).
+Unzip the `additional-zinc-data.zip` file into the `hombasis-gt/hombasis-bench/data/zinc-data` directory.

 ## QM9 Data Setup
-To set up the data necessary for Hom experiments on QM9, unzip the file 'hombasis-gt/qm9/data/QM9/v5_homcounts.zip' into the 'hombasis-gt/qm9/data/QM9' directory.
-Then, run the python script 'hombasis-gt/qm9/data_GraphGym_QM9/save_qm9_hc.py' in order to process the count-enhanced QM9 dataset (will be saved as 'datasets/QM9-GraphHC/processed/joined.pt').
+To set up the data necessary for Hom experiments on QM9, unzip the file `hombasis-gt/qm9/data/QM9/v5_homcounts.zip` into the `hombasis-gt/qm9/data/QM9` directory.
+Then, run the python script `hombasis-gt/qm9/data_GraphGym_QM9/save_qm9_hc.py` in order to process the count-enhanced QM9 dataset (will be saved as `datasets/QM9-GraphHC/processed/joined.pt`).

 ## Running Experiments
-To run an experiment, set up a 'configuration.yaml' file containing the model hyperparameters and experimental setup such as those given in the 'GraphGPS/configs/GPS' directory.
+To run an experiment, set up a `configuration.yaml` file containing the model hyperparameters and experimental setup such as those given in the `GraphGPS/configs/GPS` directory.
 Then, run:

 ```bash
 python GraphGPS/main.py --cfg configuration.yaml --repeat 1 wandb.use